-Hydrated Lime Reduces Cracking: Cracking can result from causes other than aging, such as fatigue and low temperatures.
-Hydrated lime reduces asphalt cracking that can result from causes other than aging, such as fatigue and low temperatures.
+Hydrated Lime Reduces Cracking: Hydrated lime reduces asphalt cracking that can result from causes other than aging, such as fatigue and low temperatures.
 Although, in general, stiffer asphalt mixes crack more, the addition of lime improves fatigue characteristics and reduces cracking.
-Cracking often occurs due to the formation of microcracks.
+Progressive cracking is typically due to the formation of microcracks.
 These microcracks are intercepted and deflected by tiny particles of hydrated lime.
 Lime reduces cracking more than inactive fillers because of the reaction between the lime and the polar molecules in the asphalt cement, which increases the effective volume of the lime particles by surrounding them with large organic chains [29, 30].

-2.12 Summary
+2.12.
+Summary